Additional resources for getting further with R

 Getting Started with R: An Introduction for Biologists (book)

-Cookbook for R (website) Check for example the section on graphs (lots of information on finetuning your ggplot2 plots).
+Cookbook for R (website) Check for example the section on graphs (lots of information on fine tuning your ggplot2 plots).

 Big Book of R (website) A huge collection of R resources.